Jay Begaye (Diné)

-Jay Begaye (Navajo) is an award-winning drummer, singer, and songwriter.
+Upon hearing the Snake River Singers at his first pow-wow in Salt Lake City, Jay had an irresistible urge to compose and sing his own songs.
+He first sang with a noted drum group, the White Eagle Singers.
 He is the founder of the renowned pow wow group Cathedral Lakes Singers and has also won recognition as a soloist.
-He has released a number of popular albums on the Sounds of America Records (SOAR) and Canyon Records labels.
+He has released popular albums on the Sounds of America Records (SOAR) and Canyon Records labels.
 His musical awards include NAMMY, Indian Summer Music Awards, AFIM Indie Awards, and a Grammy nomination for a Pow Wow recording.

 Dennis Bowen Sr., Seneca, of the Bear Clan